-Well, captain, er, the Klingons called you a tin-plated over-bearing swaggering dictator with delusions of godhood.
-Kirk:
+Scotty: Well, captain, er, the Klingons called you a tin-plated over-bearing swaggering dictator with delusions of godhood.

-No sir, they also compared you with a Denebian slime devil.
-Kirk:
+Scotty: No sir, they also compared you with a Denebian slime devil.

-And then they said that you were...
+Scotty: And then they said that you were...

 Kirk: And after they said all this, that's when you hit the Klingons.
-Scotty:

-No, er, I didn't.
+Scotty: No, er, I didn't.
 You told us to avoid trouble.

-Well, I didn't see that it was worth fighting about.
+Scotty: Well, I didn't see that it was worth fighting about.
 After all, we're big enough to take a few insults, aren't we?

-What was it they said that started the fight?
-Scotty:
+Kirk: What was it they said that started the fight?